moogacs/docs.buf.build/docs/reference/workspaces.md

   - buf.build/acme/paymentapis
 ```

-However, `deps` require that the dependencies already exist in the BSR, which reduces to the same feedback
+But `deps` require that the dependencies already exist in the BSR, which reduces to the same feedback
 cycle problem illustrated above.

 The `buf` module workspace was created to solve exactly these problems (and more).